HackWat/campusworks/README.md

-# collegeworks
+# CampusWorks

-This is a project for the hackathon
+This is a project for the hackathon Xhacks